 These include: 5.99-inch HDR10-supporting 'PureDisplay', a Qualcomm Snapdragon 845 processor, 6GB of RAM, and 128GB of storage.

-This is all well and good, but it's the camera details we are after and these sound pretty exciting, even if the details are a little threadbare.
+This is all well and good, but it's the camera details we are after and these already sound exciting enough to rattle our list of best camera phones, even if the details are a little threadbare.

 We do know that the five cameras on the back use Zeiss optics and will be able to shoot images simultaneously.
 Nokia reckons this allows the phone to capture 10x more light, compared to 'regular smartphones'.